Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_adjust_example.rst

 to plot the model output.
 For more details on how to use this file and visualize results, see `RTC-Tools-Interface <https://gitlab.com/rtc-tools-project/rtc-tools-interface>`_.

+The results of the simulation run can be seen in the plot below.
+Observed (constant) volumes are provided for the initial time period, note that this leads to a non-zero ``Q_out_corrected``.

+By choosing `Show results from previous run`, results are shown without the :py:meth:`.ReservoirModel.apply_adjust` scheme.
+It can be seen that in this case the simulated volumes differ from observations, and ``Q_out_corrected`` is equal to ``Q_out``.

+.. raw:: html
+    :file: figures\\final_results_adjust.html